 1. Please understand you are in a residential neighborhood.
 People work.
 Sun-thurs quiet after 9pm/10 on weekends.
 But by all means have a blast-- you're on vacation!
 Just do it a block away where the rest of the city is partying too.

 2. Smoking outside only--on your private bamboo patio.
 No open flame candles/incense in room.

-4. Turn off lights/tv when you leave the room (solar and timer lights will illuminate your return.
+4. Turn off lights/tv when you leave the room (except the patio/garage lights that are set on timer which will illuminate your return.)

 There is a city pool at the park (quick 5 min walk) and also one at the local gym .
 I clicked gym because there are literally 10 within walking distance, if you count the mass chains (24 hour fitness-across street), Crunch, Equinox) as well as boutique gyms where you buy just a class or two ("Flywheel" Yoga/Spinning, "Train," etc) which can be great for visitors.
 Weho park, where they hold the annual try pride, also has boot camp, basketball courts, etc. I spin at a studio called Cycle House walking distance at Melrose/La Cienega (soon to be a reality show!
 Ugh!!)

 Below is a list of Annual Special Events Just Steps Away from House.
 Go to the city website for actual dates. (airbnb won't let me post the link.)

 OSCARS / February